Big Data Techniques: Confluence of technology and business analytics

 Big data analysis can be effectively used in conjunction with traditional survey methodologies (thick data) that map the demographic patterns in saving, investment, buying and spending behavior across regions that gives a broader understanding of the market.
 Big Data tools may give a picture of what happened and how but ‘why’ it happens can be only understood by a broad understanding of the particular consumers or region based on demographic profile, lifestyle preferences, spending habits among others, according to skeptics of Big Data tools.

 According to John Schroeder, CEO and Co-Founder of MapR, the company that delivers solutions on Big Data, had predicted the emerging trends for 2015 and most of them have appeared to be true.

 Data Hubs to Data Lakes: Data lakes with scalable infrastructure seem to be favored as they are economically attractive with a reduced per-terabyte cost).

 As the database expands and faster processing is required, the legacy systems seem to slow down the process.
 Legacy databases and warehouses have been found to be too slow and hence organizations are looking at how agile their data processing are.

-Hadoop in innovation phase: Hadoop remains in innovation phase and Shroeder believes that more nuanced model of open source software combined with deep innovation and community development is possibly taking place.
+Hadoop in innovation phase: Hadoop remains in the innovation phase and Shroeder believes that more nuanced model of open source software combined with deep innovation and community development is possibly taking place.

 Big data storage and processing are now increasingly becoming vulnerable to security threats in the open source Hadoop system.
 However, the security features are yet match up with such threats and especially in comparison to more secure Enterprise Resource Planning (ERP) systems and relational databases.